-When events enter a pipeline they're processed by a series of functions therein.
+When events enter a pipeline they're processed by a series of functions.
 At its core, a function is code that executes on an event and it encapsulates the smallest amount of processing that can happen to that event.
-We using the term "processing" here to mean a variety of possible options; from string replacement, to obfuscation, encryption, event to metrics conversions etc. For example, a pipeline can be composed of several functions, one that replaces the term foo with bar, another one that hashes bar and a last one that adds a field, say, dc=jfk-42 to any event that matches source='\us-nyc-application.log'.
+The term "processing" means a variety of possible options; from string replacement, to obfuscation, encryption, event to metrics conversions etc. For example, a pipeline can be composed of several functions, one that replaces the term foo with bar, another one that hashes bar and a last one that adds a field, say, dc=jfk-42 to any event that matches source=='us-nyc-application.log'.